khushi02/summer-of-code/proposal-template.md

 * Deliverable 1
   * Week 1 - Draft 3-5 examples for the **servo** library.
 This includes hardware images and fritzing schematics.
     * Ideas:
-      * Implement examples with ultrasonic sensors and photresisters
+      * Implement examples with ultrasonic sensors and photoresistors
       * Demonstrate uses of common objects such as buttons, switches, joysticks, and potentiometers (already included)
   * Week 2 - Implement suggestions from mentors and ensure that code is clean.
 Finalize examples.
 * Deliverable 2